tuhh-softsec/microSecEnD/README.md

 }
 ```

+This work was partly funded by the European Union’s Horizon 2020 programme under grant agreement No. 952647 (AssureMOSS).

 ## We have a GitHub Pages site for this repository which contains all information.
 Please go [here](https://tuhh-softsec.github.io/microSecEnD) to access it.